NVIDIA/cloud-native-docs/gpu-operator/getting-started.rst

    No resources found.

-Also, ensure that CRDs created during the operator install have been removed:
+By default, Helm does not `support <https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations>`_ deletion of existing CRDs when the Chart is deleted.
+Thus ``clusterpolicy`` CRD will still remain by default.

 .. code-block:: console

    $ kubectl get crds -A | grep -i clusterpolicies.nvidia.com

+To overcome this, a ``post-delete`` `hook <https://helm.sh/docs/topics/charts_hooks/#the-available-hooks>`_ is used in the GPU Operator to perform the CRD cleanup.
+A new parameter ``cleanupCRD`` is added to enable this hook.
+This is disabled by default.
+This paramter needs to be enabled with ``--set cleanupCRD=true`` during install or upgrade for automatic CRD cleanup to happen on chart deletion.

 .. note::

-   After un-install of GPU Operator, the NVIDIA driver modules might still be loaded.
+   * After un-install of GPU Operator, the NVIDIA driver modules might still be loaded.
    Either reboot the node or unload them using the following command:

    .. code-block:: console

       $ sudo rmmod nvidia_modeset nvidia_uvm nvidia

+   * Helm hooks used with the GPU Operator use the operator image itself.
+If operator image itself cannot be pulled successfully (either due to network error or an invalid NGC registry secret in case of NVAIE), hooks will fail.
+     In this case, chart needs to be deleted using ``--no-hooks`` option to avoid deletion to be hung on hook failures.